loopbackio/loopback.io/pages/en/lb3/Working-with-LoopBack-objects.md

 ### Using data source objects

 {% include note.html content="This section is still in progress.
-Thanks for your patience."
+Thanks for your patience.
-%}
+" %}